Box-Covariances of Hyperuniform Point Processes: Introduction

 \subsection{Results}

-Recall that a stationary point process with \emph{truncated pair correlation measure} $\beta$ (see \eqref{eq:truncatedpaircorrelationmeasure} below for the definition) of finite total variation, i.e. $|\beta|(\R^d)<\infty$, is hyperuniform if and only if $\beta(\R^d)=-1$, see Proposition \ref{prop:hyperuniformity}.
-Assuming not only that $|\beta|(\R^d)<\infty$ but in addition the stronger integrability assumption $ \int|y||\beta|(\dd y)<\infty$, consistent with \cite{SWY,YogeshKrish}, the following covariance structure for hyperuniform point processes emerges. \begin{satz} Let $\eta$ be a stationary hyperuniform point process with symmetric truncated pair correlation measure $\beta$ satisfying $\int|y||\beta|(\dd y)<\infty$.
-Then,
+Recall that a stationary point process with \emph{truncated pair correlation measure} $\beta$ (see \eqref{eq:truncatedpaircorrelationmeasure} below for the definition) of finite total variation, i.e. $|\beta|(\mathbb{R}^d)<\infty$, is hyperuniform if and only if $\beta(\mathbb{R}^d)=-1$, see Proposition \ref{prop:hyperuniformity}.
+In the sequel, we call $\beta$ \emph{box-symmetric}, if it is invariant under permutation and reflection of its coordinates.
+Assuming not only that $|\beta|(\mathbb{R}^d)<\infty$ but in addition the stronger integrability assumption $ \int|y||\beta|(\mathrm{d} y)<\infty$, consistent with \cite{SWY,YogeshKrish}, the following covariance structure for hyperuniform point processes emerges.